 Server Uptime, Support, Backups & Security Revised

-In the growing competitive web hosting industry, many providers have forgotten the basics of web hosting, either it be via dedicated servers, VPS or simply shared hosting plans.
+In the growing competitive web hosting industry, many providers have forgotten the basics of web hosting, either it is via dedicated servers, VPS or simply shared hosting plans.
 Instead of simply focusing on numbers alone, a hosting provider needs to have a few basic services and guarantees in place before accepting any new customers.

 1) Third Party, Verified Server Uptime

-This is shockingly lacking with many dedicated server providers offering vps, reseller and shared hosting services on their dedicated servers.
-Many web hosting companies will verify their uptime internally but will not be using a third party service that actually monitors and confirms uptime statistics.
+This is shockingly lacking with many dedicated server providers offering VPS, reseller and shared hosting services on their dedicated servers.
+Many web hosting companies will verify their uptime internally but will not be using a third-party service that actually monitors and confirms uptime statistics.
 100% uptime is unrealistic and unfortunately advertised too often.
 A third party monitoring service such as the APS Certification Rating is a solid uptime verification service with several levels of confirmed uptime from APS300, APS350, APS400 and finally the APS500 awarded to those with the best uptime possible 24/7.

 2) Technical Support.
 Reactive or Proactive?

 If the service provider is offering technical support beyond the basic network and hardware issues, then it is important to understand exactly what kind of support will be offered.
 Fully managed servers will have proactive technical support which involves technicians logging in to a server on a regular basis to perform security checks, software updates, and routine maintenance on a dedicated server to ensure everything is running at optimal speed and that the server is kept secure.
 Proactive technical support is much more expensive than any other support available.